 Icelanders Love Ice Cream

 Every town in Iceland will have an ice cream shop, and in Reykjavík, there are too many to count.
 No matter the season, temperature or weather, an Icelander will always go for ice cream.

 The Language Has Barely Changed in Hundreds of Years

-Due to continuous efforts to restrict the introduction of foreign words, Icelandic has barely changed since the thirteenth century.
+Due to continuous efforts to restrict the introduction of foreign words, Icelandic language has barely changed since the thirteenth century.
 This means that Icelanders today can still read the Sagas, historical texts that were written over 800 years ago.

 Icelanders Have Patronymic Names

 When a new baby is born in Iceland, their name must be approved by the Icelandic Naming Committee.
 Most Icelanders don’t have a family name, so their surname becomes the name of their father, plus -son or -dóttir.
 So, if your father’s name is Gunnar and you are male, your surname would be Gunnarsson.
 If you are female, your surname would be Gunnarsdóttir.These are only a few of the many things that make Iceland the incredible country that it is.
 The locals possess a deep respect for their culture and nature, and they invite you to enjoy it too.
 Enjoy it responsibly; do your best to minimize your impact on the environment.
 Take nothing but pictures, leave nothing but footprints.
-Grab your rental car in Iceland and explore the sights, sounds, and subtleties of Iceland.
+Pick up your rental car in Reykjavik and explore the sights, sounds, and subtleties of Iceland.